-Value Supported modes Step type Notes ExecuteOnTa: Gennected, split Custom SQL The SQL script will run on the FlexNet Manager Suite database.
-GetVariable ି Connected, split Custom SQL Allows you to declare, and get a value for, a custom SQL variable populated from the source database.
+Value Step type Notes ExecuteOnSource Custom SQL The SQL script will run on the source database.
+ExecuteOnTarget Custom SQL Factory use only.
+DO NOT modify.
+DO NOT use in custom inventory adapters.
+GetVariableFromSource Custom SQL Allows you to declare, and get a value for, a custom SQL variable populated from the source database.
 This variable and its value are automatically in scope and available for all subsequent steps in this inventory adapter, alongside the standard variable ComplianceConnectionID.
-SourceToObj ₽ Di sconnected Data Transfer The SQL script reads from the source database, and writes approved data directly to an intermediate package saved on the inventory beacon.
+SourceToObject Data Transfer The SQL script reads from the source database, and writes approved data directly to an intermediate package saved on the inventory beacon.
 A separate process uploads this intermediate package to the application server, where another scheduled process imports the data into the operations database.
 SourceToObject steps may only write to the predefined objects displayed in the Inventory Adapter Studio.
-SourceToTar ₽€onnected, split Data Transfer The SQL script runs on the source database, transferring resulting data to the central operations database.
-The destination table in the operations database must be identified in the next field.
-TargetToSou €ønnected, split Data Transfer The SQL script will run on the central operations database, transferring resulting data to the source database.
-The destination table in the source database must be identified in the next field.
-A typical use is to populate a temporary table on the source database with the current state of inventory in the central store.
-This allows decentralized processing (on the source database server) to produce differential inventory for upload.
+SourceToTarget Data Transfer Factory use only.
+DO NOT modify.
+DO NOT use in custom inventory adapters.